 - Log into your DecoNetwork website.

 - Choose the process for which you wish to set the palette (DTG Printing, Sublimation, Embroidery, Screen Printing, Transfer, Rhinestone, or DTF Printing).

 The main work area contains the settings which can be configured:

-- Use System Palette make palettes already loaded into the system available for use without further configuration.
+- Use System Palette makes palettes already loaded into the system available for use without further configuration.
 The Standard Colors palette is a broad selection of 80 colors.
-The exception to this is for embroidery where several industry standard palettes are available, and can be selected from the Base palettes drop down box.
+The exception to this is for embroidery where several industry-standard palettes are available and can be selected from the Base palettes used dropdown box.
 From here, select the specific palettes to load.

 - Create empty palette will create an empty palette in the palette list which you can later edit.
-Give the palette a name and press OK.
+Give the palette a name and click OK.

-Due to licensing requirements DecoNetwork is not able to distribute many industry standard palettes, but these can often be found with a bit of Googling!
-If you find a good one you want to use, save it to your device then press Import Palette.
+Due to licensing requirements, DecoNetwork is not able to distribute many industry-standard palettes, but these can often be found with a bit of Googling!
+If you find a good one you want to use, save it to your device then click Import Palette.

-- Embroiderers may select Wilcom .TCH thread chart files as an alternative to CSV.
+Embroiderers may select Wilcom .TCH thread chart files as an alternative to CSV.
+The expected columns for a TCH file are Code, Palette Name, Color Name, A, Red value (0-255), Green value (0-255), Blue value (0-255).
+Example:

 - Import Options refer to the name you will give your palette and source file for the import.

 Note: The Code value is only applicable for thread charts.
 It is used by embroiderers to identify the exact thread required.